 Rita I. Jain, M.D. became a director of Celldex in February 2023.
-Dr. Jain has served on the Board of Directors of AnaptysBio, Inc., a publicly traded company, since April 2023, Provention Bio, Inc., a publicly traded company, since January 2023, as a member of the Supervisory Board of AM-Pharma B.V. since 2020 and on the Board of Directors of ChemoCentryx, Inc. from 2019 until its acquisition by Amgen in 2022.
-From 2021 to 2022, Dr. Jain served as Executive Vice President, Chief Medical Officer of ChemoCentryx, Inc. and in 2021 served as Chief Medical Officer of Immunovant, Inc. Additionally, since August 2021, Dr. Jain has served as Chief Executive Officer of Heartwood Biopharma Group, a private consulting group.
+Dr. Jain has served on the Board of Directors of AnaptysBio, Inc., a publicly traded company, since April 2023, Provention Bio, Inc., a publicly traded company, from January 2023 until its acquisition by Sanofi in April 2023, as a member of the Supervisory Board of AM-Pharma B.V. from 2020 until 2023 and on the Board of Directors of ChemoCentryx, Inc. from 2019 until its acquisition by Amgen in 2022.
+From 2021 to 2022, Dr. Jain served as Executive Vice President, Chief Medical Officer of ChemoCentryx, Inc. and in 2021 served as Chief Medical Officer of Immunovant, Inc. Additionally, from August 2021 until December 2023, Dr. Jain has served as

+Chief Executive Officer of Heartwood Biopharma Group, a private consulting group.
 From 2017 to 2019, Dr. Jain was Senior Vice President and Chief Medical Officer at Akebia Therapeutics, Inc. From 2013 to 2016, Dr. Jain was a Vice President in Clinical Development at AbbVie Inc., including Men's and Women's Health and Metabolic Development.
 Dr. Jain also held various leadership roles at Abbott Laboratories from 2003 through 2012, including as Divisional Vice President of Pain, Respiratory and Metabolic Disease Development.
 Dr. Jain received her B.S. degree in biology from Long Island University, and her M.D. from the State University of New York at Stony Brook School of Medicine.

 James J. Marino became a director of Celldex in March 2017.
-Mr. Marino has served as a member of the board of directors of Onconova Therapeutics, Inc., a publicly held biopharmaceutical company, since July 2015 and currently serves as Chairman of the Board.
+Mr. Marino has served as a member of the board of directors of Traws Pharma, Inc. (formerly Onconova Therapeutics, Inc.), a publicly held biopharmaceutical company, since July 2015.
 Prior to July 2015, Mr. Marino was a Partner at the global law firm of Dechert LLP for 28 years, where he served as Managing Partner of the Princeton Office.
 His practice encompassed the representation of biotechnology companies in public and private financings, mergers and acquisitions, and strategic alliances.
 Previously, he served on the board of directors of Pharmacopeia Inc. He was a co-founder of BioNJ, a trade association of biotech companies, and served as its counsel.
 Mr. Marino has worked in advisory capacities and on the boards of many non-profit organizations, including Robert Wood Johnson University Hospital, Wake Forest University Baptist Medical Center and Wake Forest University where he serves as a Life Trustee.
 Mr. Marino received his B.A., M.B.A., and J.D. from Rutgers University.